ccc-certifier-framework/certifier-framework-for-confidential-computing/README.md

 ## Overview

-The Certifier Framework for Confidential Computing consists of a client API called the certifier API and server based policy evaluation server called the Certifier Service.
+The Certifier Framework for Confidential Computing consists of a client API called the Certifier API and server-based policy evaluation server called the Certifier Service.

 The Certifier API greatly simplifies and unifies programming and